-Taking his eyes off the view screen and glancing at his son, DrrTrr Zennk was appalled at how much the boy looked and acted like his mother.
+Taking his eyes off the view screen and glancing at his son, DrrTrr Zennk was appalled how much the boy looked and acted like his mother.
 All emotional and weak-minded.
-It was definitely for the best that he had spent the last 6 months with WrrNrr, teaching him respect for the power and dominance of the Chrysallaman military and its way of life.
+It was definitely for the best he had spent the last 6 months with WrrNrr, teaching him respect for the power and dominance of the Chrysallaman military and its way of life.

 “Father, why are we flying so slowly?”

 “On this planet the speed of sound is 768 miles per hour.
 If we go over that speed our ship will create a shock wave audible to the animals on the ground.
 Lower speed gives us the advantage of stealth.”

 “Are we almost ready to go home?” the youngster whined.
 “I’m getting tired of being cooped up in this metal can all the time.”